 Sometimes the clock will be the greatest guide to determining the menu and meal service for an event.
 Choose the meal type and menu options that best suit the time you have for the meal.
 Consider these common event meal examples:

-- Box lunches are best if you have 30 minutes or on the go
+Box lunches are best if you have 30 minutes or are on the go,

 Choose the appropriate room layout that supports your event objectives and the scheduled meals.
 If you’re serving a meal, the tables will be filled with used dishes and glassware, in addition to notepads, and pens.
 If you’re holding a separate cocktail reception, know that round cocktail tables can only comfortably handle smaller plates and drinks.
 It’s important to choose the best room and table setup and allow space for people to move as needed.
 Consider these room setup tips:

 Boardroom setup should be for a maximum of 15 guests,

 U-shape and rectangle table layout to promote discussion, but are less accommodating for buffet meals,

 Banquet style promotes small group discussions.